To fully understand pipe class and piping specification you must know the basics of the piping.

 - It also allows customization of the product.

-- Please note requirement in the specification is Must meet requirements.
+- Please note requirements in the specification is Must meet requirements.

-Normally, oil & gas facilities generate their own specification during the FEED stage that is front-end engineering and design or sometimes uses readily available specifications from well-established companies such as Shell, Bechtel, EIL, and chevron.
+Normally, oil & gas facilities generate their own specification during the FEED stage, which is front-end engineering and design, or sometimes uses readily available specifications from well-established companies such as Shell, Bechtel, EIL, and chevron.

-Piping Components are mechanical elements suitable for joining or assembling into a pressure-tight fluid containing piping system.
-Components include pipes, tubes, fittings, flanges, gaskets, bolt-nuts, valves, expansion joints, hose pipes, traps, strainers, separators, control valves, safety valves, blind flanges, spectacle blinds, and drip rings, etc.
+Piping Components are mechanical elements suitable for joining or assembling into a pressure-tight fluid-containing piping system.
+Components include pipes, tubes, fittings, flanges, gaskets, bolt-nuts, valves, expansion joints, hose pipes, traps, strainers, separators, control valves, safety valves, blind flanges, spectacle blinds, drip rings, etc.

 What is the Piping System?